Social class in the United States: Studies

+Social norms

 Once defined, social classes can be considered to feature their own sub-cultures, including different ways of socializing children.
-Due to class mobility individuals may also acculturate to the culture of another class when ascending or descending in the social order.
-All social classes in the United States, except the upper class, consist of tens of millions of people.
-Thus social classes form social groups so large that they feature considerable diversity within and any statement regarding a given social class' culture needs to be seen as a broad generalization.
+Social classes form social groups so large that they feature considerable diversity within and any statement regarding a given social class' culture needs to be seen as a broad generalization.
+Parental views are, perhaps, the most essential factor in determining the socialization process which shapes new members of society.
+The values and standards used in child rearing are commonly closely related to the parent's occupational status.

-Since 1970, sociologists Paula LeMasters and Melvin Kohl have set out repeatedly to research class-based cultures.
-Class culture has been shown to have a strong influence on the mundane lives of people, affecting everything from the manner in which they raise their children, initiation and maintenance of romantic relationship to the color in which they paint their houses.
 The strongest cultural differences seem to run along the professional middle class-working class divide.
 A recent increase in residential class segregation and the overall tendency of individual to associate mostly with those of equal standing as themselves has further strengthened class differences.

-Parental views are perhaps the most essential factor in determining the socialization process which shapes new members of society.
-The values and standards used in child rearing are commonly closely related to the parent's occupational status.
-Parents from the professional class tend to raise their children to become curious independent thinkers, while working-class parents raise their children to have a more communal perspective with a strong respect for authority.
-Middle-class parents tend to emphasize internal standards and values while working-class parents emphasize external values.
+Parents from the professional class tend to raise their children to become curious, independent thinkers, while working-class parents raise their children to have a more communal perspective, with a strong respect for authority.
+Middle-class parents tend to emphasize internal standards and values, while working-class parents emphasize external values.